City of Guelph

 Guelph’s annual rain barrel sale

 Every spring, the city sells a limited quantity of discounted rain barrels.
-The sale for 2024 will open on Monday March 4, 2024.
-To order a rain barrel and have it delivered to you, visit rainbarrel.ca/guelph.
+The 2026 sale is now open!

 • The City’s rain barrel sale is open to Guelph residents only.